-There will always be a time where parents and grandparents will want to be able to get great images for the family photo album, Facebook, and to make prints that they hang on the wall.
+There will always be a time where parents and grandparents will want to be able to get great images for the family photo album, social media, and to make prints or a Custom Photo Canvas that they hang on the wall.
 Some opportunities don’t repeat themselves so I’ve compiled my top tips to help you be very successful in catching things in the moment.

 We’ve already considered that you will be dealing with situations of poor light, be it a gymnasium, a pool or an arena.
 Even outdoor games get dim very quickly as the sun sets sooner.
 This means that your camera needs to handle higher ISOs well.
 If your camera body is over six years old, this may be justification to consider an upgrade to something more current with better low light performance.

-- Handholding longer focal length lenses, particularly for a long time, can be tiring.
+Handholding longer focal length lenses, particularly for a long time, can be tiring.
 Taking a tripod to an activity is usually not a good idea.
 Many places will not allow tripods because they block views and create a tripping hazard.
-This is where a monopod with a proper monopod head really shines.
-A monopod isn’t as stable as a tripod but does a surprising amount of good in terms of mitigating camera shake, is very mobile and so long as it has a proper monopod head gives great positional flexibility.
-A monopod without a monopod head is a stick and you will be frustrated.
-Be sure to get a monopod head for your monopod.
+This is where a monopod with a proper head really shines.
+A monopod isn’t as stable as a tripod but does a surprising amount of good in terms of mitigating camera shake, is very mobile and, so long as it has a proper head, gives great positional flexibility.
+Without a proper head, a monopod is just a stick and you will be frustrated.
 Some of the newer tripods even have legs that unscrew to become monopods and you can transfer the tripod ball head to that leg to make a very functional monopod.

-- There’s a common, though seriously flawed, line of guidance that lots of small memory cards are better than a big card.
-In my opinion, you should only ever use cards from Sandisk or Lexar.
+There’s a common, though seriously flawed, line of guidance that lots of small memory cards are better than a big card.
+In my opinion, the best cards to use would either be SanDisk or Lexar.
 In all my years of photography, I have never had a card from either manufacturer go bad.
-You will be shooting a lot, and if you use small cards, you will miss the most important shots while changing cards.
-In today’s marketplace you can get very fast 32GB cards very inexpensively, and even 64GB cards are now quite reasonable.
+You will be shooting a lot, and if you use small storage space cards, you will miss the most important shots while changing cards.
+In today’s marketplace, you can get very fast 32GB cards very inexpensively, and even 64GB cards are now quite reasonable.
 Don’t waste your time and money on cards smaller than 16GB.
 They are false economy.

 I only shoot in RAW mode, but for lots of folks spending time in post processing is not where they want to be.
 In that case, and where you will shoot in JPEG mode, try to find a camera or picture style that emphasizes colour.
 It will help separate the subject from the background.
 Don’t worry about choosing a Sport scene mode, because we’ve already discussed why shooting in Shutter Speed preferred mode (coded S or Tv) is optimum.

-With some basic tips and reasonably gear choices, you will be making better photos of kid’s activities than you have ever done.
+With some basic tips and reasonably gear choices, you will be making better photos of kids’ activities than you have ever done.
 Get out and shoot, have fun and share the images with other parents and grandparents who may not have a camera for photos.
 It’s a great time for all, and the kids really appreciate it.
-Remember, if you have questions, just post a comment to this article.
-I see them and will get back to you.